Dulwich College 1964 to 1970. University of Oxford 1970 to 1975. University of London 1975 to 1978.

 Oxford hospitals; St Bartholomew’s, London; Hospital for Sick Children, Great Ormond Street; University of Oxford; City University London

-Favourite thing to do in science I like to see technology from outside medicine being used to help patients.
+Favourite thing to do in my job I like to see technology from outside medicine being used to help patients.
 We’ve run lots of great projects using barcodes and web technology that do that.
 Some of the processes used to look after patients are primitive compared to what we all use to buy things or listen to music.
 Why do you think this is?

 My Typical Day